 As a result, we discovered the many benefits this had on the children we cared for.
 And how much easier it made our lives as parents and caregivers.
 We found seven benefits of using the Waldorf color of the day in our home, and maybe you can, too!

-I find it much easier to get dressed in the morning when I only have to choose between items that are the Waldorf color of the day or have the daily color in them.
-Because instead of seeing an overwhelming abundance of clothing options, they change each day to reflect the day’s color.
+I find it much easier to get dressed in the morning when I only need to choose between items that match the Waldorf color of the day or feature that day’s color.
+Instead of facing an overwhelming number of clothing options, my wardrobe changes daily to match the color of the day.

-Because fewer clothing options make it much easier to choose what to wear each and every day, and best of all, wardrobe options rotate daily to decrease wardrobe burnout, and less is now more.
-Wearing the day’s color has made my life so much easier.
-Even my mom and husband have joined the Color of the Day parade!
+Fewer clothing options make choosing what to wear much easier.
+Plus, rotating wardrobe items daily helps prevent burnout, and less is more.
+Wearing the day’s color has made my life so much simpler.
+Even my mom and husband have joined the Color of the Day routine.

-Wearing the color of the day also makes it easier to get kids dressed and ready Every Day
+Wearing the color of the day also makes it easier to get kids dressed and ready Every Day:

-Now that she is older, she jumps out of bed, knowing the day’s color, and excitedly picks out an outfit with the color of the day in it.
-Or, she selects an accessory with the daily color, such as a hair bow.
+Now that she is older, she jumps out of bed, knowing the day’s color, and excitedly picks out an outfit with that color.
+Or, she chooses a hair accessory in the daily color.
 Visual routine cards are another great tool to help children stay on task and in rhythm.

 Related: Rainbow Art Projects and Craft Ideas

-We wore clothes with the day’s color to remind the children of the Waldorf daily color, and we color-coded the shelves so the kids would know which activity to start based on the color I was wearing.
-And not only did it work–it was a miracle!
+We wore clothes with the day’s color to remind the children of the Waldorf daily color, and we color-coded the shelves so the kids would know which activity to begin based on the color I was wearing.
+And not only did it work — it was a miracle!

+Children will learn the basic order of their day when you combine the Waldorf colors of the day with regular classroom (or homeschool) and household rhythms.
 Using the colors of the day makes the passage of time more visual for children and easier for them to understand.
-And when children know what to expect, they are better prepared for daily transitions so they won’t collapse at every turn of the stick.
+When children know what to expect, they are better prepared for daily transitions so that they won’t easily become overwhelmed by each change.

-But kids will still throw a tantrum here and there.
+Kids will still throw a tantrum here and there.
 It’s unavoidable, I’m afraid.
-But following a solid daily rhythm can help lessen the impact and turn those no-good, terrible, very bad days into a thing of the past.
+However, following a consistent daily rhythm can help reduce the impact and make challenging days become a thing of the past.
+It does take some work, and no system is without flaws, but most days are easier with the colors of the week.

-Children also begin to know that “Blue Day” follows “Green Day” much more quickly than they learn that “Saturday” follows “Friday.”
+Children also begin to realize that “Blue Day” follows “Green Day” much more quickly than they learn that “Saturday” follows “Friday.”
 In other words, if you tell your child on “Monday” that you will be going to Grandma’s on “Friday,” they have difficulty understanding what that means.

-But when you tell a child on “Purple Day” that we will be going to grandma’s house on “Green Day,” they will have a much better grasp of what that means because they can learn the color days much faster.
+But when you tell a child on “Purple Day” that we will be going to grandma’s house on “Green Day,” they will have a much better understanding of what that means because they can learn the color days much faster.

 Related: Waldorf Alphabet Books for Kids